 By investing, you can harness the strength of compounding returns as well.
 Compounding is the process in which you earn returns on your initial principal plus your accumulated returns (which could be interest or re-invested dividends or capital gains).

 Think of it this way: If you invest $5,000 and make a 5% return of $250, in one year, you will have $5,250 in total.
 If you earn another 5% return on that amount the next year, you’ll add $262.50 in gains — bringing your total to $5,512.50.
 Continue this pattern and your gains will increase as your principal plus your past returns grow.

 Investing as a means to narrow the wealth gap can feel a bit abstract.
 You may not be able to see how your investment efforts affect your gender or race as a whole.
 But individually, the effects of investing over time can be profound.
 Money you invest now can help further your larger financial goals like increased retirement savings, more funds to build and support a family, less need to take on debt, and more.
 The sooner you get started, no matter how much or how little you invest, the greater opportunity you have to build wealth in the market and increase your financial freedom.

 Heading into a new year is a perfect time to make investing a staple in your financial life.
 Whether it’s putting a portion of your paycheck into a 401(k) or redirecting money each month from your budget into an individual investment account, like our Robo Portfolio, the opportunities to invest are extensive.
 Plus, you don’t have to do it alone if you don’t want to — and, most importantly, you don’t need experience to get started.

 By making investing a part of your plans, you can feel confident that you’re not only taking the reins of your own financial future, but that you are helping to combat the wealth gap — an action that can lift up generations to come.

-With an Ally Invest Managed Portfolio, you can start investing with as low as $100.
+With an Ally Invest Robo Portfolio, you can start investing with as low as $100.